-Brushing teeth with excess pressure or using hard bristle toothbrushes

-	puts more pressure on teeth.
+Brushing teeth with excess pressure or using hard bristle toothbrushes puts more pressure on teeth.

-	7. Take over the counter pain reliever.
+7. Take an over-the-counter pain reliever.

 Why do spacers hurt so much?

 Spacers for braces hurt your teeth for these reasons.